-- c.
-Operating Under a No-Funds Situation.
-If funds have expired, and the funding lapse is anticipated to be temporary, DOE will perform certain essential activities.
-During a prolonged funding lapse, the Department may initiate obligations necessary for the orderly shutdown of operations. - (1) Essential activities to be continued during a no-funds emergency situation include those performed by DOE that are authorized by law and those involving the safety of human life or the protection of property.
-Some examples are- - (a) medical care for inpatients; - (b) protection of Federal lands, buildings, and equipment; - (c) law enforcement; - (d) emergency and disaster assistance; - (e) preservation of the money and banking systems; - (f) power production and maintenance of the power distribution system; and - (g) protection of research property.
+- (4) The potential for multiple no-funds situations also exists.
+If the regular appropriations are not passed, a CR usually provides for the continuation of operations; however, if the CR is of a short duration, the Department must prepare for a no-funds situation each time the CR expires.
+While a long-term (up to a year) CR may be passed, it is more likely that the CR will cover a period of less than 30 days, and often less than a week.
+Should this situation occur, guidance will be provided as each CR expires, and available budgetary resources will be distributed as law permits.
+Because of the potential for a no-funds situation occurring upon expiration of a CR, funds provided under a CR should be used before other available unobligated balances.
+This will preserve the unobligated balance of unexpired appropriations for operations in the event a no-funds situation does occur. - c.
+Operating Under a No-funds Situation.
+If funds have expired and the funding lapse is anticipated to be temporary, the Department will perform certain essential activities.
+However, during a prolonged funding lapse, the Department may initiate obligations necessary for the orderly shutdown of operations. - (1) Essential activities to be continued during a no-funds and emergency situation include those performed by the Department that are authorized by law, and those involving the safety of human life or the protection of property.
+Some examples are- - (a) medical care for inpatients; - (b) protection of Federal lands, buildings, and equipment; - (c) law enforcement; - (d) emergency and disaster assistance; - (e) preservation of the money and banking systems; - (f) production of power and maintenance of the power distribution system; and - (g) protection of research property.

-The activities described in Attachment 2 are representative examples of essential activities currently performed by DOE and should be used as a guide by Departmental elements to identify essential activities that should be continued during a no-funds, emergency situation.
-However, the decision to continue such activities during a no-funds situation depends on the specific circumstances at that time.
-These activities have been identified on a generic basis; not every action within an essential activity is necessarily one that protects life or property.
-The heads of Departmental elements, in conjunction with the General Counsel and appropriate Secretarial Officers, will determine which functions are to be continued.
-Obligations incurred in connection with essential activities will be reviewed by the committee established pursuant to paragraph 5c(4).
+The activities described in Attachment 2 are representative examples of essential activities currently performed by the Department, and should be used as a guide by Departmental Elements to identify essential activities that should be continued during a no-funds, emergency situation.
+However, the decision to continue such activities during a no-funds situation depends upon the specific circumstances at that time.
+It must be recognized that these activities have been identified on a generic basis; not every action within an essential activity is necessarily one that protects life or property.
+The Heads of Departmental Elements, in conjunction with the General Counsel and appropriate Secretarial Officers, will make the final determination of which functions are to be continued.
+Obligations incurred in connection with essential activities will be reviewed by the committee established pursuant to Paragraph 5c(4).